-It may surprise some, but many small businesses new to inbound marketing are unaware that you can get some free advertising on Google through Google Places.
+It may surprise some, but many small businesses new to inbound marketing are unaware that you can get some free advertising on Google through Google Places instead of paying for PPC ads on Google.
 And because Google is always looking to increase the value of its local search results -- as well as its Google Maps application -- the search engine giant has a simple way for you to provide them with that valuable information about your business, which it infuses it into its search engine results.

 The benefit?
 Basically, a way to advertise your business on Google for free.
 And honestly, who doesn't love some free advertising?
 This not only helps your business get found through searches; it can also help you get more traffic, leads, and customers.

 (To learn how to advertise on Google for free and take advantage of Google's other marketing tools, download our free guide here.)

 Consider this example: When you search for "hotels, Boston", the Boston Harbor Hotel ranks #1 in the Google Places search results.
 And to the right of the result, you can see all the information that the Boston Harbor Hotel has placed in its Google Places listing.
 They've included reviews, hotel information, and pictures of the hotel and its surrounding area.
 Not too shabby a setup, is it?